-The benchmark requirement for starting A2 courses is a grade E or above in at least two of the three subjects being continued.
-However, in light of the introduction of linear A level courses this grade will come from internal or external examinations, dependent on pathway to exams.
+The benchmark requirement for continuing a course into year 13 is at least an E/P grade.
+In light of the introduction of linear A level courses this grade will come from internal or external examinations, dependent on programmes of study.